A criterion for density of the isoperiodic leaves in rank 1 affine invariant suborbifolds

-\begin{dfn}[Property $\mathcal{P}$] The surface $(X,\omega)$ is said to have property $\mathcal{P}$ if it has a horizontal $\FM$-stable cylinder decomposition such that $\K(X)$ contains a minimal $\M$-isoperiodic deformation of degree at least $1$.
+\begin{dfn}[Property $\mathcal{P}$] The surface $q$ is said to have property $\mathcal{P}$ if it has a horizontal $\FM$-stable cylinder decomposition and $\K$ is not a rational subspace of $\R^m$.
 By extension, we say that an affine invariant orbifold $\M$ has property $\mathcal{P}$ if it contains a surface that has property $\mathcal{P}$. \end{dfn}